TropComplique/ShuffleNet-tensorflow/README.md

 This is an implementation of
 [ShuffleNet: An Extremely Efficient Convolutional Neural Network for Mobile Devices](https://arxiv.org/abs/1707.01083).
 It is written in Tensorflow and tested on [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) dataset.
 The dataset consists of 64x64 images and has 200 classes.
-The network gives accuracy ~..% after .. epochs (~.. hours on p2.xlarge) (See `logs` for configs)
+The network gives validation accuracy ~49% after 40 epochs (this is ~2.2 hours on p2.xlarge).

 ## Implementation details
 * I use slightly reduced in size ShuffleNet: in the original paper it has more layers.
 But it is easy to change the code in `shufflenet/architecture.py` to make it like the original.